 Does Health Insurance Cover Mental Health Services?
-What You Need to Know
+What You Need to Know in 2025

 In an era where mental well-being is increasingly recognized as being as crucial as physical health, a common and often urgent question arises: Does health insurance cover mental health services?
 For many, the uncertainty surrounding insurance coverage can be a significant barrier to seeking the vital support they need, whether it's for therapy, medication management, or more intensive behavioral health treatment.